EY-AI-Team/Langgraph_Chatbot/README.md

 # Langgraph_Chatbot
 This is a langgraph chatbot.
 This uses langgrap, FastAPI, React, and Tailwind

+PREREQUISITE:
+1. This codebase uses GROQ as its llm model provider (mainly because it is free).
+You will need to procure your API key from GROQ website and create a .env file on project root folder with key name: GROQ_API_KEY="your api key"

 Instructions:

 1. Clone Repository to your local machine